mobizt/ReadyMail/README.md

 The `ENABLE_SMTP` macro is required for using `SMTPClient` and `SMTPMessage` classes.
 The `ENABLE_DEBUG` macro is for allowing the processing information debugging.

+You may wonder that when you change the SMTP port to something like 25 or 587, the error `Connection timed out` is occurred even the network connection and internet are ok.
+For the reason, plese see [Ports and Clients Selection](#ports-and-clients-selection) section.

 ```cpp
 #include <Arduino.h>
 #include <WiFi.h>